BLOGS

 The event was made possible through the collaboration of Florazon, Chrysal, Sideau, Agra-Wool, Masja Pit, Thursd, and many others who believe in supporting floral talent.

-Throughout the day, visitors could also enjoy demonstrations, workshops, and conversations that highlighted innovation and sustainability within floriculture.
+Throughout the day, visitors could also enjoy demonstrations, workshops, and conversations highlighting innovation and sustainability in floriculture.

 The Future Looks Promising

-One of the most encouraging takeaways from the Talent Award 2026 was seeing how this generation approaches the floral profession.
-Creativity, craftsmanship, sustainability, and entrepreneurship are increasingly connected.
+I can tell you, I enjoyed every minute of this day.
+One of the most encouraging takeaways from the Talent Award 2026 is seeing how this generation approaches the floral profession.
+Creativity, craftsmanship, sustainability, and entrepreneurship are connected in all their designs.
+My advice would be:

 Congratulations to Lotte, Rosalie, Fenne, and Jesse for reaching the finals and sharing their vision for the future.
 Their passion and dedication showed that the future of floristry is in capable hands.